ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/combinators.md

 ## -OrNull {#agg-functions-combinator-ornull}

-Changes behaviour of an aggregate function.
+Changes behavior of an aggregate function.

-This combinator replaces returned value with nullable one, if the aggregate function does not have values to calculate.
-Works with different aggregate functions.
+This combinator converts a result of an aggregate function to the [Nullable](../data-types/nullable.md) data type.
+If the aggregate function does not have values to calculate it returns [NULL](../syntax.md#null-literal).

-`-OrNull` can be combined with other combinators.
+`-OrNull` can be used with other combinators.

 **Syntax**